-A 3 day expedition. to Mui Ne where students will design investigations and collect data in a variety of different environments.
+A 4 day expedition. to Dalat where students will design investigations and collect data in a variety of different environments.
+This is key to understanding many of the different concepts covered within the course, specifically the Investigating Ecosystems, Land, Water, Biodiversity and Resource Consumption topics.